Sergio Gómez (singer)

-Paulo Sergio Gómez Sánchez (2 June 1973 – 2 December 2007), better known as Sergio Gómez, was a Mexican singer who was the founder and lead vocalist of the duranguense band K-Paz de la Sierra.
+Paulo Sergio Gómez Sánchez (2 June 1973 – 2 December 2007) was a Mexican singer who was the founder and lead vocalist of the duranguense band K-Paz de la Sierra.

 Biography

 He was born in the city of Ciudad Hidalgo, Michoacán in 1973.
-In 2003, while working in the city of Chicago in the United States, he created K-Paz de la Sierra with other native Mexicans also working in Chicago.
+In 2003, while working in Chicago in the United States, he created K-Paz de la Sierra with other native Mexicans also working in Chicago.
 Gomez lived in Avon, Indiana, just west of Indianapolis.

 Death

 Following a concert in the state of Michoacán, while traveling in a car in the early hours of a Sunday morning, Gómez and two of the group's representatives were abducted by a group of gunmen.
 The other passengers were later released, but Gómez's dead body was found on Morelia's outskirts, bearing signs of torture.
-His body was severely beaten, with bruises all over his chest and abdomen; his face was burned with a cigarette lighter, and had signs of strangling.
-Early evidence suggests that the murder might have been due to Sergio Dating a woman that belonged to a Narco, a stronghold for drug related gangs.
+His body had signs of severe beating and strangling, with bruises all over his chest and abdomen; his face was burned with a cigarette lighter.
+Early evidence suggests that the murder might have been due to Sergio dating a woman that belonged to a Narco, a stronghold for drug related gangs.